Cloudbox/autoscan/README.md

       cron: "*/5 * * * *" # every five minutes (the "" are important)
       priority: 0
       drives:
-        - id: Shared Drive 1
+        - id: 0A1xxxxxxxxxUk9PVA # The ID of Shared Drive #1
-        - id: Shared Drive 2
+        - id: 0A2xxxxxxxxxUk9PVA # The ID of Shared Drive #2

       # rewrite drive to the local filesystem
       rewrite: